kaleido-io/developer-challenge/README.md

 ## Want more dev stack?

 Here are some dev technologies (not in the starter repo) that we love at Kaleido:
-- Material UI (or insert your favorite component library here) - at Kaleido we love re-use
-- Redux for front-end state
-- GraphQL (Apollo) for front-end/back-end comms
 - WebSockets (Socket.io) for live updating and notifications
 - MongoDB NoSQL database for configuration and local state
+- Postgres database for configuration and local state

 Remember we'd like a thin thread through your DApp, so choose technologies you think you can be productive in.